If Planet B exists, what might it be like? - Local News 8

 Natalie Batalha, professor of astronomy and astrophysics at the University of California, Santa Cruz, has watched the field of exoplanet science grow and change since those initial discoveries.
 Batalha served as the co-investigator and mission scientist on the Kepler mission.
 Kepler was the first mission capable of searching for Earth-size planets around other stars and it transformed exoplanet science.

-“The first decade of exoplanets was kind of postage stamp collecting, where you discover a planet one at a time,” she said.
+“The first decade of exoplanets was postage stamp collecting, where you discover a planet one at a time,” she said.
 “But then Kepler launched and broke open a bottleneck in terms of sensitivity.
 We were discovering planets hundreds at a time.
 (The James Webb Telescope) will give us this new lens on studying exoplanet diversity.
-We’re kind of entering this third epoch of exoplanet atmosphere characterization.”
+We’re entering this third epoch of exoplanet atmosphere characterization.”

 So far, the study of exoplanets hasn’t revealed another Earth, and it’s unlikely even with the upcoming launch of the James Webb Space Telescope in December.
 The observatory will look inside the atmospheres of exoplanets orbiting much smaller stars than our sun.